 - The place of performance for all of the supplier’s services is our principal place of business, unless otherwise indicated in the relevant order.
 The place of performance for our payments is also our principal place of business.

 - The courts in the place of our principal place of business have exclusive jurisdiction unless a different place of jurisdiction is mandatorily prescribed by law.

 - We are entitled to bring claims in the courts of the place where the supplier has its principal place of business.

-IX.
+XIII.
 Concluding provisions